compositor/rippled-cookbook/README.md

 ## Known issues
 - You need at least 16G memory to compile rippled.
 If memory is insufficient, g++ fails with an internal error.
 See `.kitchen.yml`
 - `service status rippled` fails from non-privileged user because cannot read the config file.
 The file might have validation keys and thus restricted on purpose.
-If this issue bothers anybody, permissions shall be made configurable via chef attribures.
+If this issue bothers anybody, permissions shall be made configurable via chef attributes.

 ## rippled versions, cookbook versioning

 This cookbook follows [semantic versioning](http://semver.org/).

 Here is how to update the cookbook for a newer rippled version.
-* Copy `rippled/doc/rippled-example.cfg` to `materials/rippled.cfg`
+- Copy `rippled/doc/rippled-example.cfg` to `materials/rippled.cfg`
-* Reflect any changes in `["rippled"]["config"]` attributes
+- If any any default configs are changed, added or removed, reflect it in  `["rippled"]["config"]` attributes
-* Bump rippled version in `["rippled"]["git_revision"]` attribute and in this README
+- Bump rippled version in `["rippled"]["git_revision"]` attribute and in this README
-* Bump cookbook version (since we alter the default value for `git_revision`, it is a breaking change)
+- Bump cookbook version (since we alter the default value for `git_revision`, it is a breaking change)
-* Update changelog
+- Update changelog
+- Build locally `kitchen converge` (clean `kitchen destroy`)
-* `knife cookbook site share rippled Other -VV`
+- Publish `knife cookbook site share rippled Other -VV`
+- Commit and tag in github

 ## Recipes